unmrds/all-of-us/aou_tutorial-python.md

 We can select a subset of rows using the index positions of the starting row and the ending row separated by a colon.
-Note that pandas will select all rows from the starting position **up to but not including** the ending row.
+Note that pandas will select all rows from the starting position **up to but not including** the ending position.
 Keeping in mind that the first row  has an index position of 0, we can view the first five  rows with the following: